U.S. Route 23 in Florida: History

 From 1956 until 1993, US 23 signs in Florida featured white numbering on a green shield.
 The "color-coding" of U.S. Highways by the Florida Department of Transportation was stopped when the state could no longer use federal funds to replace the signs with anything but the standard black-and-white version.
 Some green US 23 signs may still remain.

+During the early-to-mid-1960's, it was planned to extend south, possibly to Fort Myers via US 17, SR 19, SR 33, US 98, and SR 31.
+Later, the proposed southern terminus was scaled back to Lake Alfred at US 17/92 near Winter Haven.
+The route was to include US 17, SR 19, SR 33, SR 559, and what are today CR 557A and CR 557.
+Both proposals were denied by the American Association of State Highway Officials.